Almost-Smooth Histograms and Sliding-Window Graph Algorithms

 \end{proof} Recall that $m\left(S\right)$ and $VC\left(S\right)$ are the maximum-matching size and the vertex-cover size, respectively, in the graph defined by the stream $S$.
-Although they are both not smooth functions (as shown in Remark \ref{rem:2_AS_tight}), they are almost smooth (as proved by Crouch et al. \cite{Crouch2013} for $m\left(\cdot\right)$, and reproduced here for completeness). \begin{cor} The maximum-matching size $m\left(\cdot\right)$ and the minimum vertex-cover size $VC\left(\cdot\right)$ are both $2$-almost-smooth. \end{cor} \begin{proof} Obviously both $m\left(\cdot\right)$ and $VC\left(\cdot\right)$ are non-negative, bounded and monotone, since on a longer segment of the stream both the maximum-matching and the minimum vertex-cover cannot be smaller.
+Although they are both not smooth functions (as shown in Corollary \ref{cor:MM=000026VC2AS}), they are almost smooth (as proved by Crouch et al. \cite{Crouch2013} for $m\left(\cdot\right)$, and reproduced here for completeness). \begin{cor} The maximum-matching size $m\left(\cdot\right)$ and the minimum vertex-cover size $VC\left(\cdot\right)$ are both $2$-almost-smooth.
+Moreover, they are both not $d$-almost-smooth for any $d<2$. \end{cor}

+\begin{proof} Obviously both $m\left(\cdot\right)$ and $VC\left(\cdot\right)$ are non-negative, bounded and monotone, since on a longer segment of the stream both the maximum-matching and the minimum vertex-cover cannot be smaller.
 Hence, we are only left to show that they are both subadditive.

 Let $M$ be a maximum-matching of the graph defined by the stream $AB$, and denote by $M_{A}$ and $M_{B}$ the edges from $M$ that appear in $A$ and $B$, respectively.
 Note that $M_{A}$ is a matching in the graph defined by the stream $A$, and similarly for $M_{B}$.
 Thus, clearly $\left|M_{A}\right|\le m\left(A\right)$ and $\left|M_{B}\right|\le m\left(B\right)$, and therefore